-Get a look below the surface of any website with Similarweb’s Pages feature.
+Get a look below the surface of any website with Similarweb’s Popular Pages feature.
 Discover the top pages and best performing content on a domain at page level.

-Find which content and topics are “hot and trending”: Where are audiences browsing, and how are their interests changing?
+• Find which content and topics are “hot and trending”: Where are audiences browsing, and how are their interests changing?

-Track competitor’s marketing campaigns and promotions: Are my competitor’s marketing campaigns and promotions driving traffic to their site?
+• Track competitor’s marketing campaigns and promotions: Are my competitor’s marketing campaigns and promotions driving traffic to their site?

-Track brand and product interest: Which brands and products on my competitor’s site are getting the most attention and driving the most traffic?
+• Track brand and product interest: Which brands and products on my competitor’s site are getting the most attention and driving the most traffic?

-Understand how audiences browse a competitor’s website: How are audiences using on-site search to browse content or products?
+• Understand how audiences browse a competitor’s website: How are audiences using on-site search to browse content or products?

-Pages is a premium feature available through the Popular Pages add-on for some packages.
 If you would like more information, please contact your Similarweb Account Manager.

 To view traffic share of top web pages for up to five sites, follow these steps:

-To target your analysis, click +Compare and add up to four additional websites.
+3. To target your analysis, click +Compare and add up to four additional websites.

-Using the filters in the upper right, set the time period and country that you would like to analyze.
+4. Using the filters in the upper right, set the time period and country that you would like to analyze.

 The Pages feature provides a view of the most visited web pages for each of the analyzed domains.
 Use the toggle filter to analyze each domain.

-Pages can analyze up to 10,000 pages per site.
+Important: The Pages feature will analyze up to 10,000 pages per site.

 Apply the filters at the top of the table to target your analysis:

-"All" includes the top pages (up to 10,000) throughout the entire analyzed time period.
+• All: View all pages, by default.
+"All" Included the top pages (up to 10,000) throughout the entire analyzed time period.

-New: Discover pages that did not have pageviews in the previous month.
+• New: Discover pages that did not have pageviews in the previous month.

-Trending: Identify pages that experienced a large increase in page views compared to the previous month.
+• Trending: Identify pages that experienced a large increase in page views compared to the previous month.

-Best Performing: Identify the pages that are consistent performers across the analyzed period.
+• Best Performing: Identify the pages that are consistent performers across the analyzed period.

-Campaign (UTM): Campaigns identified by a URL parameter.
+• Campaign (UTM): Campaigns identified by a URL parameter.

-URL: A list of domains, representing the site's pages.
+• URL: A list of domains, representing the site's pages.

-Share: The percentage of pageviews of this URL, compared to the total pageviews for the site.
+• Share: The percentage of pageviews of this URL, compared to the total pageviews for the site.

 Q: Does Popular Pages include Desktop and Mobile web data?